shayan223/Cyclist-detection-using-YOLO/README_combine_datasets.md

 1. **Label Filtering**: Only label files containing the specified classes are copied
 2. **Image Filtering**: Only images with corresponding valid label files are copied
-3. **Class Mapping**: Class indices are updated to maintain consistency
+3. **Class Mapping & Aliases**: Class indices are updated and common synonyms are canonicalized (e.g., person → pedestrian, bicycle → cyclist)
 4. **Statistics**: Reports how many files were filtered out

 ## Class Mapping (Optional)